Say goodbye to plain old gray concrete

 Getting off to a good start

-Improvements in the way pigments are handled and added to the mix make them easier to use than ever before.
+Improvements in the handling and adding of pigments to the mix make them easier to use than ever before.
 Dry and liquid pigments, some blended with set controlling and water reducing admixtures, are available.
 Some pigments come in special bags, which disintegrate during the mixing process.
-No matter which product is used, start with a clean mixer drum before batching and make sure you get good color dispersion as you combine ingredients in your mix.
-More pigment is needed if stronger colors are desired, but color addition should not exceed 10 percent of the cement content.
+No matter which product you use, start with a clean mixer drum before batching and make sure you get good color dispersion as you combine ingredients in your mix.
+If you desire strong colorse, use more pigment, but color addition should not exceed 10 percent of the cement content.

 Subgrade preparation is also important, says Steve Johnson, director of ready mix marketing and technical services at Solomon Colors.
 “You want a well-drained sub-base, especially in areas with a lot of clay that don’t drain well because water can migrate up and cause excessive bleed water.”
 Bleed water can fade the color in integrally colored concrete.

 Pay attention to the weather, temperature and other job site conditions, Johnson advises, especially if you have several pours.
-Each pour should be made under as close to the same conditions as possible to ensure consistency in color.
-Once the color is altered, it’s permanent.
+Make each pour under as close to the same conditions as possible to ensure consistency in color.
+Once you alter the color, it’s permanent.

 Virtually every problem with integrally colored concrete—water entrapment, trowel burning, mottling, and other things—would also occur in non-colored concrete installed in the same manner, observes Maycock, but “as soon as you add color, people’s expectations are greater.
 The bar is raised and everyone wants perfection.”
 Doing the job right the first time is even more critical if you consider that integrally colored concrete is difficult to repair and match at a later date.

 According to Paris, “Achieving the color of the mind’s eye is the toughest problem we face.
-Often the client has an impression of what the color will be, but it’s not realized by the concrete.
+Often the client has an impression of what the color will be, but the concrete may not realize it.
 Living up to expectations is difficult.”

 It’s catching on